norcams/iaas/docs/team/operations/local-repo.rst

 --------------

 **Directory name**: ``nrec-internal/el[78]`` (wolrd wide availability)
-                    ``nonfree/yum-nonfree/el[78]`` (internally available)
+                    ``nonfreei/yum-nonfree/el[78]`` (internally available)

-For local RPM packages which are maintained in the same way as any external RPM packages from ordinary repositories, there are YUM repos located in ``nrec-internal`` and ``nonfree/yum-nonfree``.
-The former have world wide availability and is versioned/snapshot'ed, while the latter is only available locally and is additionally not versioned.
+For local RPM packages which are maintained in the same way as any external RPM packages from ordinary repositories, there are YUM repos located in ``nrec-internal`` and ``nonfree-nonfree``.
+The former have world wide availability while the latter is only available locally.
+They are both versioned/snapshot'ed.
 These files/packages are considered and consumed exactly like any other, external, repository used by the project/code!